-When you are at work, your employer is has a legal duty to protect you from harm and keep you safe.
-If, however, they have failed in this duty and you have sustained a back injury at work, you might be entitled to claim compensation.
+When you are at work, your employer has a legal duty to protect you from harm and ensure your safety.
+However, if they have failed to perform this duty and you have sustained a back injury at some point, you might be entitled to claim compensation.

 Unfortunately, in the UK, back injuries are consistently the most commonly recorded injury to happen in the workplace.
 The causes of back injury at work can range from anything such as lifting heavy objects to not having sufficient back support whilst sitting at a desk.
 Back pain is more common in tasks that involve things such as:

 - Repetitive tasks, such as packing boxes or cleaning the floor

 - Driving for a long distance or over uneven ground

 - Lengthy periods sat or standing in one position